the-crypt-keeper/tldw/README.md

   - Ingest content(video/audio/ebook/website/markdown) from a URL or a local file.
 Can be done in batches with a text file containing a list of URLs or paths to local files(CLI only) as well as from the GUI.
     - GUI can handle local file uploads, but not batched file uploads.
 Can handle multiple URLs though.
   - Transcriptions can then be shuffled off to an LLM API endpoint of your choice, whether that be local or remote.
-    - (Local LLMs are supported through llama.cpp, oobabooga/text-gen-webui, kobold.cpp, with TabbyAPI, vLLM, Triton and Aphrodite support planned)
+    - (Local LLMs are supported through llama.cpp, oobabooga/text-gen-webui, kobold.cpp, with TabbyAPI, vLLM, and Triton support planned) - Tabby/vLLM are in, but untested.
+Aphrodite you can use llama.cpp or kobold.cpp API and it should work...
   - Recursive/'Rolling' summaries (i.e. chunking up input and doing a chain of summaries) are supported.
     - The original scripts that this repo was originally based off of is here: [scripts here](https://github.com/the-crypt-keeper/tldw/tree/main/tldw-original-scripts) which to my understanding was the purpose of this project originally.
   - Everything is stored in a SQLite DB, so you can search across all the content you've ingested, and review or modify it.